import-js/eslint-plugin-import/README.md

                      # a source root, for in-project aliasing (i.e.
                      # `import MyStore from 'stores/my-store'`)

-  import/parser: babel-eslint  # again, default is 'espree'. configure at your own risk
+  import/parser: esprima-fb  # default is 'babel-core'. change if needed.
 ```

 ## Debugging